grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (Morning: day 3, run to Stilt City)
 Shakes stumbled to the galley to pick up his morning coffee.
 There he found Hemi who accompanied him down to the open hatch leading to the _Gnat_.
 Shakes disappeared through that hatch and returned holding a small wire cage with a splotchy gray bird.
 Herschel was sleek and trim, with an unmistakable intelligence to the eyes.

-"Fuckin' Hemi meet fuckin' Herschel," said Shakes holding the cage up for Hemi to take while he climbed up out of the _Gnat_.
+"Fuckin' Hemi, meet fuckin' Herschel," said Shakes holding the cage up for Hemi to take while he climbed up out of the _Gnat_.

 Hemi poked a thick finger between the bars and rubbed Herschel's head gently.
-"Captain Shakes this bird looks perhaps smarter than me, or yourself."
+"Captain Shakes, this bird looks perhaps smarter than me, or yourself."

 "Maybe you should hire him to drive the fuckin' _Gnat_ for you," said Shakes.